Gamma: Greek phoneme

 The Ancient Greek /g/ phoneme was the voiced velar stop, continuing the reconstructed proto-Indo-European *g, *ǵ.

 The modern Greek phoneme represented by gamma is realized either as a voiced palatal fricative (//ʝ//) before a front vowel (/e/, /i/), or as a voiced velar fricative //ɣ// in all other environments.
 Both in Ancient and in Modern Greek, before other velar consonants (κ, χ, ξ – that is, k, kh, ks), gamma represents a velar nasal //ŋ//.
 A double gamma γγ (e.g., άγγελος, "angel") represents the sequence //ŋɡ// (phonetically varying /[ŋɡ~ɡ]/) or //ŋɣ//.

 Phonetic transcription

 Lowercase Greek gamma is used in the Americanist phonetic notation and Uralic Phonetic Alphabet to indicate voiced consonants.

 The gamma was also added to the Latin alphabet, as Latin gamma, in the following forms: majuscule Ɣ, minuscule ɣ, and superscript modifier letter ˠ.

 In the International Phonetic Alphabet the minuscule letter is used to represent a voiced velar fricative and the superscript modifier letter is used to represent velarization.
 It is not to be confused with the character /ɤ/, which looks like a lowercase Latin gamma that lies above the baseline rather than crossing, and which represents the close-mid back unrounded vowel.
-In certain nonstandard variations of the IPA, the uppercase form is used.

 It is as a full-fledged majuscule and minuscule letter in the alphabets of some of languages of Africa such as Dagbani, Dinka, Kabye, and Ewe, and Berber languages using the Berber Latin alphabet.

 It is sometimes also used in the romanization of Pashto.